-Rebecca joined the lab in 2019 as a rotation graduate student.
+Rebecca joined the lab in 2019 as a Cancer Biology / Mathematical Oncology PhD student.
 She graduated with a MS in Applied Mathematics from the University of Pretoria, South Africa.
-She will be working on modeling GRID radiation therapy.
+She is working on tumor immune dynamics in response to radiation therapy.

 Ty joined the lab in 2020 as an intern.
 He is currently pursuing his degree in mathematics at Dartmouth College and is preparing himself for his PhD studies.
 He is working on analyzing clinical data to predict radiotherapy responses.

 Tom joined the lab in October 2015 as D.Phil. candidate in the Oxford Doctoral Training Centre (DTC), specifically the Systems Approaches to Biomedical Science - IDC.
 He is jointly supervised by me and Helen Byrne (Oxford, UK).
 Tom is working on mathematical models of radiation therapy and the proliferation saturation index, PSI.